lrusso/tinyDOC/README.md

 ```
 lorem ipsum (5+4-3)*2/1 lorem ipsum
 ```
-Highlight (5+4-3)*2/1, then click in the Calc Button, and the result will appear right next to the selected text.
+Highlight (5+4-3)*2/1, then click in the Calc Button, and the selected text will be replaced with the result.

 ```
-lorem ipsum (5+4-3)*2/1     12 lorem ipsum
+lorem ipsum 12 lorem ipsum
 ```

 ## Calc Button Sample 2 - Multi Line Addition Operation

 ```
-rent   $500
+$500
-gym    $300
+$300
-games  $50
+$50
 ```

-Highlight the text with the values, then click in the Calc Button, and the result will appear below the selected text.
+Highlight the text with the values, then click in the Calc Button, and the selected text will be replaced with the result.

 ```
-rent   $500
-gym    $300
-games  $50

 850
 ```